 - If the suggested name is not available, the applicant needs to apply for the fresh name on the same application.

-- When the name is available, the applicant can apply for registration of a new company by filling the Form 1, 18, and 32 within 60 days of name approval.
+- When the name is available, the applicant can apply for registration of a new company by filing Form 1, 18, and 32 within 60 days of name approval.

 - Arrange the documents of a memorandum of article and article of association by the solicitor inspection of the RoC.